CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 # create the backrest-repo-config example file and substitute in the newly
 # created keys
+#
+# (Note: that the "config" / "sshd_config" entries contain configuration to
+# ensure that PostgreSQL instances are able to communicate with the pgBackRest
+# repository, which houses backups and archives, and vice versa.
+Most of the
+# settings follow the sshd defaults, with a few overrides.
+Edit at your own
+# discretion.)
 cat <<-EOF > "${pgo_cluster_name}-backrest-repo-config.yaml"
 apiVersion: v1
 kind: Secret